The Tasmanian Planning System

 You can learn more about the Tasmanian Planning Scheme and Local Provisions Schedules from the Tasmanian Planning Reform website.

-Interim Planning Scheme
+Interim Planning Schemes

 You can use the Enquiry service to find out if your local council is using the Tasmanian Planning Scheme or an Interim Planning Scheme.